-After an early breakfast, we transfer over to 4 X 4 landcruisers with special pop up game viewing roofs to descend 2,000 feet into the Crater, where we can view rhino, hippo, lion, elephant, hyena, buffalo, zebra, impala, wildebeest, cheetah, monkey, ostrich and flamingo.
+After an early breakfast, we descend 2,000 feet into the Crater in 4x4s landcruisers.
+The basin of the Crater is home to many, so a fantastic opportunity to see rhino, hippo, lion, elephant, hyena, buffalo, zebra, impala, wildebeest, cheetah, monkey, ostrich, flamingo and more.

-After our morning game drives in the Crater and a picnic lunch we travel to Arusha, usually with time to purchase traditional beads, carvings and special artwork at a market stall on the way.
-We enjoy a group barbecue together to celebrate all we have seen in the Tanzanian parks.
+After our morning game drives in the Crater and a picnic lunch we travel to Arusha.
+Time permitting we stop to purchase traditional beads, carvings and special artwork at a market stall on the way.